-\myparagraph{Attacking using \texttt{uprofile} prior} In the previous attacks we looked at the task of deanonymizing devices by associating the parameter deltas to prior distributions of users.
-We now look at the slightly different task of linking devices that fit a certain \texttt{profile} prior.
+\myparagraph{Attacking using \texttt{profile} prior} In the previous attacks we looked at the task of deanonymizing devices by associating the parameter updates to prior data of users.
+We now look at a slightly different task of linking devices that fit a certain \texttt{profile} prior.
 We achieve this by manually constructing $\data^\text{profile}$ to comprise of examples of interest e.g., weapons.
-In Figure \ref{fig:qual_profile} we display the top OpenImages users, found using the re-identification attack who fit the corresponding profiles.
+In Figure \ref{fig:qual_profile} we display the top users (in the OpenImages dataset) found using the re-identification attack who fit the corresponding profiles.
 We observe: (i) devices can be remarkably singled out using various proxy distributions (of e.g., handgun, guitar) circumventing the need for real user data; (ii) however, valid correlations in data can sometimes lead to false positives.
 For instance, `dumbbells' which often co-occur in images along with other physical equipment devices leads to bicycle images of user 128 (which also displays similar correlations) being falsely identified.